 The San Francisco Bicycle Coalition works to promote bicycling for everyday transportation.
 Our member-based grassroots organization is considered one of the largest, most active and effective advocacy groups in the country.
-For 45 years, the San Francisco Bicycle Coalition has a proven track record of winning better bicycling improvements.
+For more than 40 years, the San Francisco Bicycle Coalition has a proven track record of winning better bicycling improvements.

 The San Francisco Bicycle Coalition is the leading provider of bike safety education in San Francisco.
 Our free Adult Urban Bicycling Workshops help people (ages 14+) feel safe, comfortable and confident bicycling in the city.
 Our four-part Family Bicycling Class series begins with Biking While Pregnant and concludes with Freedom from Training Wheels.
 Our courses are offered year-round in neighborhoods across the city.
 Additionally, we teach professional drivers, such as MUNI drivers and taxi drivers, how to share the road safely with people on bikes.